MTTR-A: Measuring Cognitive Recovery Latency in Multi-Agent Systems: Results and Discussion

 \subsection{Comparison to Existing Metrics}

 In classical dependability research \cite{bass2020sre}, the MTTR quantifies the average duration between a system failure and full service restoration.
 This formulation assumes binary operational states and deterministic repair procedures.
 We adapt these classical notions to \emph{agentic cognition}, where recovery refers to reasoning correction, consensus restoration, or human oversight rather than physical service uptime.
 Traditional MTTR and MTBF describe infrastructure recovery, not cognitive correction.
-MTTR-A therefore complements-not replaces-these metrics by quantifying recovery latency within multi-agent reasoning loops, bridging classical observability with cognitive control performance.
+MTTR-A therefore complements-not replaces-these metrics by quantifying recovery latency within multi-agent reasoning loops, bridging classical runtime monitoring with cognitive control performance.

 In LLM-based agents, quality depends on plan consistency, tool correctness, and collaborative coherence.
 Methods such as ReAct and Tree-of-Thoughts improve \emph{ex-ante} reasoning \cite{yao2022react,yao2023tot}, whereas our approach focuses on \emph{ex-post} reflexes-actions that restore safe state, replan, or escalate after reasoning divergence.
-From MAS literature, resilient consensus ensures state agreement under faults or attacks, but does not model human-approval gates, sandbox execution, or audit snapshots required in regulated enterprise workflows.
+From MAS literature, resilient consensus ensures state agreement under faults or attacks, but does not model human-approval gates, sandbox execution, or audit snapshots required in regulated operational workflows.

-MTTR-A can serve as a building block for higher-level aggregate indicators-such as a \emph{Mean Cognitive Uptime (MCU)} or a \emph{Cognitive Reliability Index (CRI)}-which define measurable targets for adaptive AI performance and governance.
+MTTR-A can serve as a building block for higher-level aggregate indicators, such as a \emph{Mean Cognitive Uptime (MCU)} or a \emph{Cognitive Reliability Index (CRI)}-which define measurable targets for adaptive AI performance and runtime control.